top of page

 Livia attended the prestigious Georg Solti Accademia in Italy, where she was under the tutelage of mentors such as Maestro Richard Bonynge AC CBE.
 During her time in Europe, she performed the title role of Bellini's Beatrice di Tenda as part of the London Bel Canto Festival with the London City Philharmonic Orchestra and appeared in recital in London.
 She was set to make her debut in title role of Verdi's Aida at the WIN Entertainment Centre Stadium in Australia (cancelled)

 In the year before she relocated to Germany, Livia made five role debuts, appearing in the title roles Alcina and Tosca, Mimi (La Bohème), and toured Australia as Rosina/Bertha swing (Il Barbiere di Siviglia).
-The same year, she also made solo appearances with the Canberra Symphony, Lake Macquarie Philharmonic, Willoughby Symphony and Central Coast Philharmonic orchestras
+The same year, she also made solo appearances with the Canberra Symphony, Lake Macquarie Philharmonic, Willoughby Symphony and Central Coast Philharmonic orchestras.

 She has performed as a soloist with the Sydney Philharmonia Choirs and orchestra at City Recital Hall Sydney, the Canberra Choral Society and Canberra Wind Symphony for their Last Night at the Proms event at Albert Hall, and the Christmas Eve service at Sydney Town Hall.
 During her time as a Young Artist with Pacific Opera, she performed at the Sydney Opera House and the Chatswood Concourse.

-In addition to her significant stage experience, Livia has also won several awards from Australia's most prestigious singing Competitions.
+In addition to her significant stage experience, Livia has also won several awards from Australia's most prestigious singing competitions.
 She won the Opera Foundation for young Australians Dalwood-Wylie AIMS Award, and the AIMS Sundell Award, which allowed her to receive tuition at the Vienna State Opera.
 She was also a finalist in the Joan Sutherland and Richard Bonynge Bel Canto Competition two years in a row, coming third and second place respectively, as well as being named a finalist in the IFAC Handa Australian Singing Competition.

 Livia holds a Masters of Music Studies (Opera) from the Sydney Conservatorium of Music, where she was the recipient of the Geoffrey Rothwell Scholarship and the Joan Bonamy Scholarship.
 She completed a Bachelor of Music (Classical Voice) from the Australian National University.